mahashu/idk-plus-comp/README.md

 # IDK+COMP

-A 19-word prompt that measurably suppresses hallucination across frontier models, by pairing a compression mandate with explicit refusal permission.
+A 19-word prompt that measurably suppresses hallucination across frontier models — a compression mandate, refusal permission, and (for one model) a necessary parsing fix, combined into a single directive.

 ## The Prompt